varlardohaeris/emacs-archives/emacswiki/zoom-frm-readme.txt

    Frame parameter changes, such as font size, can be saved for future use by all frames or all frames of a certain kind.
-For that, you must change the frame parameters of the correponding frame-alist variable.
+For that, you must change the frame parameters of the corresponding frame-alist variable.

    There is no single variable for saving changes to parameters of